mimic-fi/v2-core/packages/smart-vault/README.md

 ## Content

-This package contains the implementation of the Smart Vault contract of the Mimic protocol.
-The Smart Vault is a contract that simply groups the different components of a Smart Vault.
+This package contains contracts used for the Mimic Smart Vault.
+Smart Vaults provide a set of primitives to allow users to mix them and perform custom operations.
+Moreover, users can set custom permissions to enable different action patterns to manage their funds.

 ## Setup